Chad Morgan

-Chadwick William "Chad" Morgan OAM (born 11 February 1933) is an Australian country music singer and guitarist known for his vaudeville style of comic country and western and folk songs, his prominent teeth and goofy stage persona.
-In reference to his first recording, he is known as "The Sheik of Scrubby Creek".
+Chadwick William Morgan (11 February 1933 – 1 January 2025) was an Australian country music singer and guitarist known for his vaudeville style of comic country and western and folk songs, his prominent teeth and goofy stage persona.
+In reference to his first recording, he was known as "The Sheik of Scrubby Creek".

-Biography
+In February 2024, Morgan announced his retirement after his final performance of the Farewell to Australia tour on 21 April 2024, at age 91.

+Early life

-Morgan was born in Wondai, Queensland, the eldest of 14 children to Dave and Ivy Morgan.
+Chadwick William Morgan was born on 11 February 1933 in Wondai, Queensland as the eldest of 14 children, to Dave and Ivy Morgan.
 From an early age he was raised by his grandparents, Bill and Eva Hopkins.
-After his grandfather died in 1945, he and his grandmother moved back to Scrubby Creek to live with his parents and siblings.
-Morgan left school at age 12 and found work cutting timber.
+After his grandfather died in 1947, with his grandmother, he moved back to Scrubby Creek to live with his mother and siblings.
+Both parents were amateur musicians; his father played accordion and his mother accordion and mandolin, while Morgan learned guitar.
+He left school at age 14 and found work cutting timber.

+According to Morgan, he made a dentist appointment to remove his protruding teeth.
+"I was tormented so much...
+But the farm truck broke down."
+He later reflected that he was glad he never made another appointment.